jstamant/full-stack-open-phonebook-backend/README.md

 This repository is the code for the part 3 exercises of [Full Stack Open](https://fullstackopen.com/en/part3).

+There is a frontend build that is included with this repo for the sake of the course submission.

 ## Deploying

 This backend is meant to deploy to Fly.io.
 Once running, it should be located at https://full-stack-open-phonebook-backend.fly.dev/api/persons